strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 This MQTT-Kafka Bridge will enable one-way communication and mapping between MQTT and Kafka topics.
 The transformed messages will simultaneously be delivered to the Kafka cluster by the Kafka producer.
 This mapping makes it possible to integrate MQTT-based devices into an Apache Kafka system with interoperability, flexibility, and scalability.
-It would enable us to take advantage of the benefits of both MQTT and Kafka in our data processing and IoT system scenarios.
+It would enable users to take advantage of the benefits of both MQTT and Kafka in their data processing and IoT system scenarios.

 This is what I worked on during each week.

 ![Mentorship tasks](/assets/images/posts/2023-08-20-mentorship-tasks-timeline.png)

-The Bridge relies on a Mapper component to map the incoming MQTT messages to a valid Kafka Record, providing:
+The Bridge relies on a `Mapper` component to map the incoming MQTT messages to a valid Kafka Record, providing the following capabilities:
-- `Interoperability`, e.g., MQTT QoS and Kafka Producer Acks level, MQTT wildcards topics;
+- **Interoperability**, such as MQTT QoS, Kafka Producer Acks level, and MQTT wildcards topics
-- and `Flexibility`, the user sets his own topic mapping rules;
+- **Flexibility** for the user to set his own topic mapping rules

 The user-defined `“topic mapping rules”` is a JSON array containing rules to define how the user wants to map each MQTT topic to a Kafka Topic.
 Working on this project also helped me shape my understanding and gain hands-on experience with integration testing.